Chapel FAQs

 Yes!
 Everyone is most welcome to use it.
 The building is overtly Christian (rather than multi-faith) and we appreciate that it’s less than ideal for members of other faiths to use for prayer or reflection – but if you are happy to pray or meditate here we are delighted to make you welcome.
 The room called The Space within the East Chapel is deliberately kept free of all faith symbols and may be the best place to use, but you can pray anywhere in the building.
 There are toilets available for washing if needed.

-Muslim students are hopefully aware that there is also the Islamic Centre on Barnes Hall Road which is a dedicated Muslim prayer space including wudhu (washing) facilities.
+Muslim students are hopefully aware that Keele has an Islamic Centre on Barnes Hall Road which is a dedicated Muslim prayer space including wudhu (washing) facilities.
+There are also prayer and reflection rooms available to all - more information on faith spaces can be found on the faith pages of the main university website.

 There is a kitchen where you can help yourself to free tea and coffee at any time, and sometimes extra treats during exams!
 There’s also a microwave you can use.
 There are social spaces by each main door where you are welcome to hang out, study or eat your lunch.
 Apart from our Muslim chaplain Rukia, all of the other chaplains have an office in the building and would be very happy to lend you a listening ear if you would like one – you can make an appointment if you like or just knock on a door and see if they’re free.
 Several of the Student faith groups also have meetings in the Chapel – you can usually find details on the noticeboards.